pubnub/pubnub-mcp-server/resources/sdk_docs/go_channel-groups.md

 # Channel Groups API for Go SDK

-Channel groups bundle multiple channels under a single name.
-You can subscribe to channel groups but cannot publish to them.
-To publish, send messages to individual channels.
+Channel groups bundle thousands of channels under a single name for subscription.
+You can't publish to a channel group; publish to individual channels.
+All operations below require the Stream Controller add-on enabled for your key in the Admin Portal.

 ## Add channels to a channel group

-Requires Stream Controller add-on (enable in Admin Portal).

-Adds channels to a channel group.
+Add up to 200 channels per API call.

 ### Method(s)

-Use the following method in the Go SDK:

 ```
 `1pn.AddChannelToChannelGroup().